rigao66/rigao66.github.io/_pages/research.md

 ## Working Papers

-- **Liu, Rigao**, Haruka Nagao, and John James Kennedy.
-"The Digital Side to Mental Health: Uncovering the Relationship Between Screen-Based Entertainment and Mental Well-being Among Rural Elders in China."

 - Chu, Hyoungrohk, **Rigao Liu**, Leeann Youn, William Hatungimana, and Haruka Nagao.
 "Election Delay: Determinants of Postponing Elections and Public Support During a Crisis Time in Africa."

-- Nagao, Haruka, **Rigao Liu**, William Hatungimana, Leeann Youn, and John James Kennedy.
-"The Politics of Covid-19 Vaccines and Public Opinion in Zimbabwe."

 - Nagao, Haruka, William Hatungimana, **Rigao Liu**, and John James Kennedy.
 "Perception of China in Zimbabwe: Influence of Partisanship and Media Exposure."